 ESA selects planet-hunting PLATO mission 19 February 2014 A space-based observatory to search for planets orbiting alien stars has been selected today as ESA's third medium-class science mission.
 It is planned for launch by 2024.
 Read more

-PLAnetary Transits and Oscillations of stars (PLATO) is a candidate mission for the M3 launch opportunity in ESA's Cosmic Vision programme.
+PLAnetary Transits and Oscillations of stars (PLATO) is the third medium-class mission in ESA's Cosmic Vision programme.
 Its objective is to find and study a large number of extrasolar planetary systems, with emphasis on the properties of terrestrial planets in the habitable zone around solar-like stars.
 PLATO has also been designed to investigate seismic activity in stars, enabling the precise characterisation of the planet host star, including its age.

 Cosmic Vision M3 candidate missions presentation event 21 October 2013 The five M3-candidate missions (EChO, LOFT, MarcoPolo-R, PLATO, STE-QUEST) were presented to the scientific community on 21 January 2014, in Paris, France.
 The presentations given at this event are available to download now.
 Read more

 PLATO Preliminary Requirements Review Technical Report 18 December 2013 Reference: SRE-F/2013.075/, Issue 1, Revision 1.
 PLATO, an Exoplanet mission devoted to PLAnetary Transit and Oscillations of stars, is one of five candidate missions for the M3 launch opportunity.
 A Preliminary Requirements Review (PRR) of all candidate missions has been performed to review their status in support of the M3 selection.
 This document reports the results of the technical and programmatic review for the PLATO mission candidate.
 Read more